Qiang-Zou/Qiang-Zou.github.io/_pages/group.md

 In the short term, we are working on the following "form-process-property" problems:

-1. Basic research on geometric and physical modeling of surfaces, solids, structures:
+1. Basic research on geometric and physical modeling of surfaces, solids, and structures:

-    1. NURBS/B-rep computing, learning, and modeling
+    1. NURBS/B-rep computing, learning, and optimization

     2. Direct/parametric solid modeling